Anshul619/LLD-OOPs-Design-Patterns/TipsAndTechniques.md

 - Every requirement will translate into action (`methods`) in the system.
 - Think from `user perspective` & `use cases`.

+# Choose Language
+- Ask if you can use golang for LLD design.
+But be prepared with java OOP design if interviewer say no.

+Even if you're allowed to use Go, think in OOP terms during LLD:
+- Model entities (e.g. ParkingLot, Slot, Vehicle) using structs + interfaces
+- Mimic patterns like [Strategy](DesignPatterns/Readme.md), [Factory](DesignPatterns/Readme.md), or [Observer](DesignPatterns/Readme.md).
+- Show how you'd structure code for testability, extensibility, and clean separation of concerns

 # Object Modelling
 - Define `composition` & `relationship` b/w entities
 - Establish the relationships between the classes / objects by observing the interactions among the classes / objects.